 Hey!
 My name is Kevin Mulcrone.

-When I was in high school I taught myself how to program in order to launch The Perfect Level, an online marketplace that facilitated the sales of Halo 3 and Call of Duty 4 profiles between gamers.
-I made some money building that, but it was mostly just a way to justify the uncountable hours spent playing Halo 3 with my best friends to my mom.
+I taught myself how to program in high school so that I could launch The Perfect Level, an online marketplace that facilitated the sales of Halo 3 and Call of Duty 4 profiles between gamers.
+I made some money running that, but it was mostly just a way to justify the uncountable hours spent playing Halo 3 with my best friends to my mom.

 I’m convinced that entrepreneurship and technology will help foster a society that is more free, productive, ethical, and fun than our world today.
-I’m interested in working towards aligning my interest in economics with my computer science skills in order to help speed up this process.
-In particular, I’m curious about how the internet has affected individuals’ relationship with one another and how digital currencies like Bitcoin might foster economies that run parallel to the current banking system.
+I’m interested in using computers to help speed up this process.
+In particular, I’m curious about how the internet has affected individuals’ relationship with one another and how a digital currency like Bitcoin might foster economies that run parallel to the current banking system.

 In my free time, I like traveling to new places, being outside, riding my Salsa Vaya bicycle, seeing live music, and working on interesting projects.
-Because of my dissatisfaction with the presidential candidates last election cycle, I launched Panic 2016, a parody campaign to get my favorite band Widespread Panic elected President because I’m poor, and laughter is cheap medicine.
+I contribute to Lightning Paywall’s frontend.
+I also launched Panic 2016, a parody campaign to get my favorite band Widespread Panic elected President because I’m poor, and laughter is cheap medicine.